 If there is community transmission in Queensland, measures in impacted parts of the State may include:

-- wearing of masks
+- Increased use of masks

-- aged care, disability accommodation, hospitals, and corrections restrictions put in place
+- Aged care, disability accommodation, hospitals and corrections restrictions put in place

-- increased use of PPE in aged care facilities and hospitals
+- Increased use of PPE in aged care facilities and hospitals

-- people need to be seated in indoor venues
+- People need to be seated in indoor venues

 Don't get scammed!